Ranking every player to wear the No.9 shirt for Liverpool in the PL era

 We found it almost impossible to decide what order the top three should go in, and you could easily make the argument for Firmino at No.1.

-The Brazilian has always been the least heralded of the front three he formed with Sadio Mane and Mohamed Salah and nowadays he’s out of Jurgen Klopp’s first-choice XI, playing a more peripheral role in the Reds’ squad.
+The Brazilian has always been the least heralded of the front three he formed with Sadio Mane and Mohamed Salah and nowadays he’s not a guaranteed starter at Anfield.

 But he was genuinely brilliant at his peak – as 27 goals and 17 assists in 2017-18 attests – and he’s won the lot with Liverpool.